the-crypt-keeper/tldw/README.md

     - I don't plan to pivot and turn this into a commercial project.
 I do plan to make a server version of it, with the potential for offering a hosted version of it, but that's a ways off, and I don't see it as more worthwhile than some other endeavors.
     - If anything, I'd like to see this project be used in schools, universities, and research institutions, or anyone who wants to keep a record of what they've consumed and be able to search and ask questions about it.
     - I believe that this project can be a great tool for learning and research, and I'd like to see it develop to a point where it could be reasonably used as such.
-    - In the meantime, if you don't care about data ownership or privacy, https://notebooklm.google/ is a good alternative that works, is free, and has a working RAG setup (unlike mine :cry:).
+    - In the meantime, if you don't care about data ownership or privacy, https://notebooklm.google/ is a good alternative that works and is free.
   - **Current features:**
     - **Ingest content(Video/Audio/epub/PDF/txt/websites) from a URL(single or multiple at once) or a local file(drag+drop).**
     - **Transcription of Video/Audio content using faster_whisper, with the ability to select the model to use.**